AndersDJohnson/alias-echo.sh/README.md

 NO_ALIAS_ECHO=1 grin var ~/code | whatever
 ```

-Known to work in Bash and zsh.
+Known to work in Bash and Zsh.

 ## Used by